Cannabis Watershed Protection Program

 - State Parks now has a Special Enforcement Team (SET) of State Park Peace Officers, trained in tactics required to safely respond to the uniquely hazardous situations arising from illegal cannabis cultivation.

-- Dedicated road and trail crews are being hired to increase and improve access for law enforcement patrols and for grow site remediation and restoration -- which will also improve safe public access.
+- Dedicated road and trail crews have been hired to increase and improve access for law enforcement patrols and for grow site remediation and restoration -- which will also improve safe public access.
 Staff are already leading California Conservation Corps and other youth corps teams to improve safety and sustainability of roads and trails in Districts impacted by cannabis grows.

-- In 2020 and 2021, State Parks is performing a Department-wide assessment of cannabis grows on State Park units.
-In coming years, the Department will have a better understanding of likely factors that mean certain areas are more at risk for illegal cannabis activity -- and be able to provide increased support for operations and stewardship that discourage and prevent this damage.
+- The team has already conducted an assessment of cannabis grows and risk factors on State Park units, resulting in a predictive geospatial model that will assist the Department (and potentially other land manager partners) to refine the understanding of likely factors that put certain areas more at risk for illegal cannabis activity.
+State Parks will apply this understanding to focus support for operations and stewardship that discourage and prevent this damage.

 CWPP Mission: to restore watersheds affected by cannabis cultivation, and to steward and operate State Parks in a manner that prevents negative impacts of cannabis, thereby providing enduring resource protection and safe public access.